lsbloo/YummiGr/README.md

   <p>
   Schedule Connector is an entity responsible for the time management of sending emails and sms, this entity is directly related to the messenger connector, in this way the user can customize the time of sending messages. verb is POST.

+  The user can change the time when sending automatic messages.To update the shipping time, you can use this same url.

   Creating: /yummicr/api/v1/toolkit/messenger/schedule/c/